 These questions encourage students to think about live performances from a different angle – one that compliments or enhances literature rather than replaces it.

-While you’re here, grab my Free Elements of Literature Guide, where I break down the elements of each form of literature and pair them with question stems like the ones above.
+While you’re here, grab my Free Elements of Literature Guide, where I break down the elements of each form of literature (including the elements of drama) and pair them with question stems like the ones above.
 You’ll get all of my drama questions in addition to those for fiction, nonfiction, poetry, and arguments!

 A Simple & Easy Way to Teach the Elements of Drama